baconcheese113/graphql-flutter-artemis-example/README.md

 - As of now, Artemis doesn't support parsing out graphql queries from `.dart` files, so each query needs to be separated into it's own `.graphql` file.
 This is suboptimal because it adds a level of separation between the code and the query definition, and can make refactoring more difficult.

-- Use of fragments isn't supported with the cache, the fetch policy `FetchPolicy.noCache` must be used or the queries won't include the spread fragments

 ---

 ## Schema Generation (introspection)